-Sustainable Development Goals were created to build a better world for people and our planet by the year 2030.
+Sustainable Development Goals (SDGs) were created to build a better world for people and our planet by the year 2030.
 They offer an inclusive and sustainable future for everyone.
-All 193 members of the United Nations have agreed to pursue the SDGs, but the goals have value not only for governments.
-They also provide a holistic framework for businesses to apply, show the contribution and manifest the company purpose.
+All 193 members of the United Nations have agreed to pursue the SDGs.
+The goals have value not only for governments but also for businesses and organisations.
+They also provide a holistic framework for businesses to apply, show the contribution, and manifest the company’s purpose.

 - Creating new market opportunities

 - Engaging the employees in the company with a purpose

 - Managing risk and assuring the license to operate

 - Optimising business resources and creating more value